Gelin007/e-shop/README.md

-# Learn React Programming: Develop Web Applications Practically

-This React project is a small E-Commerce (Amazon Clone) Website.
+# E-Commerce (Amazon Clone)

-In This Project we learned React, React- Router., React-Context-Api and Firebase
+In This Project we learned React, React- Router, React-Context-Api and Firebase